ruanzx/devcontainer-templates/features/kubernetes-outside-of-docker/README.md

 ### With Required Mount

-To access your host Kubernetes cluster, you must mount your .kube directory:
+To access your host Kubernetes cluster, you must mount your .kube directory.
+Add this mount configuration to your `devcontainer.json`:

+#### Linux/macOS

 ```json
 {